 Scholarships are available to students who demonstrate outstanding abilities in individual speaking and/or debate.
 Recipients are not required to major or minor in communication but are expected to participate as active and productive members of the intercollegiate speech and debate team.
 Scholarships are awarded on the basis of past achievements, grades, recommendations, the potential for strong team citizenship, and promise of success.
-Inquiries should be directed to Dr. David Bailey, Director of Forensics and Chair of the Bob R. Derryberry School of Communication Arts.
+Inquiries should be directed to Dr. David Bailey, Director of Forensics and Professor in the Bob R. Derryberry Division of Language and Communication.
 Awards are approved on a semester basis for selected students who maintain at least a 3.00 GPA.